-The Senate Page Program is a great opportunity for students to get involved in government service, meet some of the Nation's most prominent leaders and witness firsthand the political debates of the United States Senate.
+The Senate Page Program is a great opportunity for high school students to get involved in government service, meet some of the Nation's most prominent leaders, and witness firsthand the political debates of the United States Senate.
 The Program offers Maryland students a chance to meet other students from across the country, and experience a myriad of new ideas, perspectives, and issues.

 There are four established page sessions:

 - September through mid-January.

 - Two summer sessions which are dependent on the legislative calendar.